nubasedev/potato/readme.md

 # 📝 React Markdown Editor (Function Component version)

-> Useing Function component and Styled-components lib, no extra css file.
+> Features: Hooks, FC, Styled-components, no extra css file, support custom button commands, support i10n or l18n

 # TESTING, DO NOT USE IT.